fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_antivirus_profile.html.markdown

 $ terraform import fortimanager_object_antivirus_profile.labelname {{name}}
 $ unset "FORTIMANAGER_IMPORT_TABLE"
 ```
--> **Hint:** The scopetype and adom here will directly inherit the scopetype and adom configuration of the provider.
+-> **Hint:** The scopetype and adom for import will directly inherit the scopetype and adom configuration of the provider.